 Published by shecyclesolo

-If you could dream up the most wildest adventure imaginable what would it be?
-Between jobs and craving new experience, I decided to indulge the challenge.
-This is what I conjoured with a promise to come home safe and smiling.
-I hope you enjoy the 1080 days of stories as much as I will sharing them.
+Farty sheep dreams the most wildest adventures imaginable.
+He turns these dreams into challenges both backyard and abroad.
+I hope you enjoy his story as much as I will sharing them.
 "Go confidently in the direction of your dreams.
 Live the life you've imagined.'
 H D Thoreau View more posts